Living with MS during COVID-19

 People with MS and their caregivers can take special care to avoid COVID-19.
 Avoid crowds and wear a mask in public.
 Limit your exposure to others in the community.

 The MS at Home Access (MAHA) Program through Nebraska Medicine provides specialized care to individuals with MS who have significant disability.
-You can also get these tips to modify MS treatment during the pandemic.

 Signs and symptoms of MS